Your Nutrition App Is Probably Wrong. Here's Why It Matters at Mile 18.

 A more realistic target for the 50+ athlete is 15-20% below those textbook numbers.
 And whatever you plan to eat on race day, you practice during training.
 No exceptions.

 The body at 55 is not a diminished version of the body at 25.
 It's a different machine with different fuel requirements, different recovery timelines, and different risks.
-Train it accordingly.
-Feed it accordingly.
+The 25-year-old can get away with guessing.
+You can't.
+But you can get it right, and the difference between guessing and knowing shows up exactly where it counts: at mile 18, when the race is actually decided.